Expulsion of the Jews from Sicily: Spanish Inquisition and Jewish Expulsion

 The maximum extent of the Crown of Aragon, including Sicily.

 Muslims had ruled much of the Iberian Peninsula since the first invasion in 711.
 By the late Middle Ages, Christian kings had begun to wage war on the Moors and recapture some of the peninsula.
 After the marriage of Ferdinand II of Aragon to Queen Isabella I of Castile, the Moors were finally forced out of Granada in 1492, completing the so-called Reconquista of the Iberian Peninsula.

 In 1479 Sicily and Malta came under Aragonese rule.
 In 1492, as part of an attempt to maintain Catholic orthodoxy and purify their kingdom of Moorish influence, Ferdinand and Isabella ordered the forced expulsion or conversion of all Jews on pain of death.
 The date of the expulsion was extended from 18 September 1492 to 12 January 1493 to allow the extortion of opportunist tax levies.

-Many Sicilian Jews fled to the neighboring mainland of Calabria, where the Spanish Inquisition came later.
-Not all of the Sicilian Jews or other religious communities departed.
-A small number of Sicily's Jewish community converted to Catholicism and remained on the island.
+Following the expulsion of the Jews from Sicily, part of the community sought refuge in southern Italy under the protection of Ferdinand I of Naples.
+Upon his death and the subsequent Spanish occupation, on November 23, 1510, Ferdinand and Isabella issued a further edict of expulsion of the Jews from all of southern Italy.

+Shortly thereafter, even converted Jews could not remain in Sicily and southern Italy, as in May 1515 another decree forced converted Jews to leave the kingdom.

 The great part of the Sicilian Jewish community fled to the Ottoman Empire, especially to what is since the 20th century Greece, Cyprus and Turkey, and were well received there.
 The settlements of those Jews were in Greece and Turkey were large enough great to build their own congregations and to print books.

-The Jews have never returned en masse to Sicily.
+The Jews have never returned to Sicily.
 However, in 2005, for the first time since the expulsion, a Passover seder was conducted in Sicily (in Palermo), held by the Milanese progressive rabbi.